m12t/blindr/docs/notes.md

 for articulating the blind position, use revolutions at first.
 8 turns goes from shut with slats up to shut with slats down.
 4.5 turns _up_ from down gets to middle, 4 turns _down_ from top gets to middle.
 Other options are something like a mems gyro + accelerometer like the MPU-6050 mounted on one of the blinds to gauge angle for more precise control.

+GPS Module requirements:
+- cost effective
+	- high precision is not needed
+- low power consumption
+	- low update rate is acceptible since the Pico has an onboard RTC that can be trusted in between updates.